 The days and times vary.
 It generally runs Monday - Friday, but for some students, on Saturday's also.
 A minimum 3-week commitment is required for this program.
 Please note, Childrens' English Classes are on break January - March.
 The Adult Program operates year round, and observes National Holidays.

-There are two fees associated with volunteering in Boquete and/or Bocas del Toro, Panama: Daily Donation Fee ($5 per day for students, $15 per day for non students) and Placement Fee* ($50 for students, $75 for non students).
+There are two fees associated with volunteering in Boquete, Bocas del Toro and/or Panama City, Panama: Daily Donation Fee ($5 per day for students, $15 per day for non students) and Placement Fee* ($75).
 100% of students' daily donation is given directly to the NGO where you will be working at (75% of non students daily fee is donated as well).

 Volunteers are encouraged to give an additional donation to the project where they will be working at.
 At the end of the day, it's not about you feeling good or special.
 In such a short period of time its difficult to make a significant impact: a monetary contribution will really make the difference in these places!